cvxgrp/cone_prog_refine/README.md

 are satisfied within machine precision.
-`cpsr` proceeds iteratively, using at each steps the current value of 𝒩 (z) and the derivative matrix 𝗗𝒩 (z) to (approximately) solve the linear system that locally approximates the conic optimality conditions.
+`cpsr` proceeds iteratively, using at each steps the current value of 𝒩 (z) and the derivative matrix 𝗗𝒩 (z) to (approximately) solve a linear system that locally approximates the conic optimality conditions.

 **Matrix free.**